TOP 15 important things you should know before visiting Pakistan

 15. Sightseeing and shopping

-Pakistan is rich with cultural sites, ancient places and natural beauty.
-It is so worth to visit this country!
-Of course, maybe not the best for families for relaxing week, but for adventure travelers and for those who enjoy untouched places and true vibe!
+Pakistan is rich with cultural sites, ancient places, and natural beauty.
+It is so much worth visiting this country!
+Of course, maybe not the best for families for a relaxing week, but for adventure travelers and for those who enjoy untouched places and a true vibe!
 Again, remember that Pakistan is huge, so you should first decide on your destination and then explore it more to be prepared!
-By the way, if you chose the city, locals usually say, that Friday is not the best day to be in the centre as then people from rural areas arrive to do their shopping.
-And yeah, entrance fee in all the sites will be 10 times higher for foreigner!
+By the way, if you chose the city, locals usually say, that Friday is not the best day to be in the center as then people from rural areas arrive to do their shopping.
+And yeah, the entrance fee in all the sites will be 10 times higher for foreigners!

 In Pakistan, you will find many colorful markets.
 And, if you`re ok with that constant attention which you will definitely get, enjoy the shopping!
-Yes, English won`t be used widely, but calculator is great way to get the price.
+Yes, English won`t be used widely, but a calculator is a great way to get the price.
 And don`t forget to bargain!
-We always try to get something from those on the street-sides making their own handicrafts.
-Great thing to bring home would also be traditional clothes and shawls!
+We always try to get something from those men on the street-sides making their own handicrafts.
+A great thing to bring home would also be traditional clothes and shawls!

-Pakistan is exciting country and if you like to step outside tourist crowds and try something authentic, this is the perfect country to visit!
-We didn`t have a long stay even if intended as we had to leave the country because of the new world virus, but even that glimpse of what we got made us realize we will definitely return!
+Pakistan is an exciting country and if you like to step outside tourist crowds and try something authentic, this is the perfect place to visit!
+We didn`t have a long stay even if intended as we had to leave the country because of the new world`s virus, but even that glimpse of what we got made us realize we will definitely return!